 This new menu contains five different desserts that are all unique in their own way, and they are only available for a limited time.
 The first is the Milk Chocolate Passion Fruit “Bombe” and it comes with a white chocolate hazelnut gelato as well as a Shokabella dark chocolate cappuccino.
 The tart and sour from the passion fruit in the bombe offers a nice contrast to the milk chocolate and gives you a wide variety of flavor in one bite

 The Rebecca Creek Bourbon Pecan Tart, is a sure-fire hit.
 The tart is rich and buttery, with tones of bourbon and brown sugar.
-The dessert is topped with candied pecans and a praline ice cream.
+The dessert is topped with candied pecans and praline ice cream.

 The Amaretto Panna Cotta is the most beautiful of the desserts on the menu.
-The Panna Cotta, which by it self is a deliciously simple dessert, is topped with a mini hazelnut ice cream bar and an amaretto caramel.
+The panna cotta, which by it self is a deliciously simple dessert, is topped with a mini hazelnut ice cream bar and an amaretto caramel.